The Great Men. Norbert and Bob

 In 1997 there was more cruelty for the Frenchman at Le Mans.
 The relative performance of the Joest prototype and the 911 GT1 had been reversed.
 So as dawn broke on the Sunday morning, Wollek’s wait for victory, in the race he cherished above all, looked to be finally over.
 Then a half shaft failed pitching the Porsche off the track.
 A few hours later the sister car caught fire, handing another win to the Joest team.

-It was clear that 1998 would be Bob Wollek’s last chance to take outright victory at Le Mans.
+1998 would be Bob Wollek’s last chance to take outright victory at Le Mans.
 He was originally down to drive one of the prototypes that were entered in support of the new 98 GT1 cars.
 Yannick Dalmas had a training accident and as a result swapped cars with Wollek.
 Good luck coming his way?

 Rub of the Green